 Hemimorphite is a zinc-containing mineral that was once known as calamine.
-In 1803 the British chemist and mineralogist James Smithson discovered that there were two different minerals under the heading of calamine -- a zinc carbonate and a zinc silicate, which often closely resembled each other.
-The zinc carbonate was later named smithsonite in honor of Smithson, while the zinc silicate was named hemimorphite.
-The name calamine is no longer in use in mineralogy; now it is used only for the pink mixture known as "calamine lotion," which contains zinc oxide and iron oxide.
+In 1803 the British chemist and mineralogist James Smithson discovered that there were two different minerals under the heading of calamine; zinc carbonate and zinc silicate, which often closely resembled each other.
+Zinc carbonate was later named smithsonite in honor of Smithson, while zinc silicate was named hemimorphite.
+The name calamine is no longer in use in mineralogy; now it is used only for the pink mixture known as "calamine lotion", which contains zinc oxide and iron oxide.

-The zinc silicate hemimorphite is rarer than the zinc carbonate smithsonite.
-The name hemimorphite derives from the unusual character of its crystals: the crystals are terminated by dissimilar faces.
-One end of the crystal is rather blunt being dominated by a pedion face while the opposite end is terminated by the point of a pyramid.
+Zinc silicate (hemimorphite) is rarer than zinc carbonate (smithsonite).
+The name hemimorphite comes from the unusual character of its crystals; the crystals terminate in dissimilar faces.
+One end of the crystal is rather blunt, being dominated by a pedion face while the opposite end terminates in a pyramidal point.

 Hemimorphite deposits are found in Australia, Algeria, Mexico, Namibia, the Congo, Austria, Italy and the United States.

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.